darrenjhsu/mdgx_on_Summit/README.md

 DISABLE_TOOLS           addles;amberlite;ambpdb;antechamber;cifparse;cphstats;cpptraj;emil;etc;gbnsr6;gem.pmemd;leap;mm_pbsa;mmpbsa_py;moft;nab;ndiff-2.00;nfe-umbrella-slice;nmode;nmr_aux;packmol_memgen;paramfit;parmed;pbsa;pdb4amber;pymsmt;pysander;pytraj;reduce;rism;sander;saxs;sebomd;sff;sqm;xray;xtalutil
 ```

 As the option reads, this disables all other tools being built, saving considerable amount of time.
 Optionally, turn on `CMAKE_VERBOSE_MAKEFILE` also visible in the advanced mode if you find reading the compilation commands useful.
 Configure again.
 This time in the keys section, there is an additional option `[g] Generate`.
+(If not, configure again.)
 Press `g` to generate.
 The program should exit itself.

 Before doing `make`, we need to add an additional line to the `CMakeLists.txt` in the `AmberTools/src/mdgx` folder: